 How to get help

 Perinatal depression is an urgent issue.
 The term perinatal refers to the time period during and after pregnancy (postpartum).
 And the longer you wait to get help, the harder it can be to feel better.
-If you, or anyone you know, is experiencing symptoms of perinatal / postpartum depression, please call your obstetrician, primary care doctor, or AHN Women’s Behavioral Health at (412) 578-4030 for more information on the program.
+If you, or anyone know, is experiencing symptoms of perinatal depression, please call Allegheny Health Network Women’s Behavioral Health at (412) 578-4030 for more information on the program.
 If you are interested in making a new patient appointment, please call (412) 526-9520.

 You can also call Resolve Crisis Services at 1-888-7-YOU-CAN (1-888-796-8226).
 Resolve is a 24-hour, 365-day crisis service.
 It's free to all residents of Allegheny County, regardless of your ability to pay.

 Perinatal & postpartum depression services at AHN: Why choose us?

 At AHN, we offer comprehensive, ongoing women’s behavioral health services throughout your pregnancy and for a year postpartum.
 Women who choose AHN for behavioral health services benefit from: